 The initial MHEWS-IBF workflow analyzes the impacts of impending extreme weather that has just been forecasted.
-Still, the whole IFB mechanism demands multiple layers of information, e.g., requisites of background risk & vulnerability datasets are essential.
+Still, the entire IFB mechanism requires multiple layers of information; for example, the requisites of background risk & vulnerability datasets are essential.
 The IBF process comes across over the steps and primarily to do a background check of the persistent risk and vulnerabilities being inherited from the landscape, local weather & climate system, and inbuilt environmental context, and secondly to estimate the risk, vulnerability, exposure, and sensitivity over the standing elements(annexure 1) at the event of impending extreme /hazardous weather are likely to be interacting with the ground, thirdly, stakeholders need to know how and what level of frequencies of the extreme weather events are turning multi-hazards.
-Finally, the whole MHEWS mechanism needs to track hazardous events until they dissipate and take stock of the trail of L&D being yielded by the localized disaster.
+Finally, the entire MHEWS mechanism needs to track hazardous events until they dissipate and assess the trail of L&D being generated by the localized disaster.